pypa/hatch/docs/history/hatchling.md

 - Remove `editables` as a direct dependency
 - Fix default wheel tag when the supported Python version declaration is strict
 - Load VCS ignore patterns first so that whitelisted patterns can be excluded by project configuration
+- Metadata for the `wheel` target now defaults to the `PKG-INFO` metadata within source distributions
+- Properly support core metadata version 2.2

 ## [1.21.1](https://github.com/pypa/hatch/releases/tag/hatchling-v1.21.1) - 2024-01-25 ## {: #hatchling-v1.21.1 }